 To calculate your extension costs, Yoop Architects take a measured survey of your property, which captures all the information.
 Then we draw it all up in 3D and create sketches to show sometimes five or six options if it’s not entirely clear how you want to achieve your brief.

-A lot of the times there are different ways of achieving your desired result and the more you work with the building, the cheaper, easier and faster your build will be.
-Once you’ve got a favorite scheme or a couple of favorite schemes, we have a phase called ‘Meet the Builders’.
-That’s when we can introduce you to a couple of builders, they visit the property and they give you a ballpark figure.
+A lot of the time there are different ways of achieving your desired result, and the more you work with the building, the cheaper, easier, and faster your build will be.
+Once you’ve got a favourite scheme or a couple of favourite schemes, we have a phase called ‘Meet the Builders‘.
+That’s when we can introduce you to a couple of builders; they visit the property, and they give you a ballpark figure.